Bjorn-Boris-Berggren/moving-object-node-js/README.md

 ## Example
 If the program gets 4,4,2,2 as input, the table is initiated to size 4 x 4 with the object in position [2, 2] with direction north.
-Then, commands 1,4,1,3,2,3,2,4,1,0 are read from stdin and executed.
+Then, e.g. commands 1,4,1,3,2,3,2,4,1,0 are read from stdin and executed.
 The final output would then be the end position of the object, in this case [0, 1].

 ## Things to keep in mind
 It is always possible to solve the task without any real structure, but the point here is to use a well known object oriented